Learn programming for good instead of profit

 Getting something to work temporarily is easier than understanding it

-My guess is this was less true before the information revolution, because the only to find a solution was to read the manual of the system you were using, start to finish, which would open your eyes to the correct, robust solution.
+I guess this was less true before the information revolution, because the only way to find a solution would've been to read the manual of the system you were using, start to finish, which would open your eyes to the correct, robust solution.

 I think the way people learn programming needs to change.
-Programmers need to learn how systems work *before* they try to build on top of those systems.
+Programmers need to learn how systems work before they try to build on top of them.
 It won't be as satisfying, because you'll have to do a lot of reading and hard thinking before getting your hands dirty with code, and it's not optimal for getting a job as a programmer, but if you're interested in helping solve these pervasive problems with modern software, this is the way.

 This work in progress will be somewhere between a curriculum and a study guide for everything I believe programmers should understand.
 I link to resources made by others when I don't think I could write a better one myself, or when I haven't had time to do so.
 Also, I sometimes include overlapping resources, because they each contribute some unique information or explanatory angles.

 I recommend starting at some of the basics of computer science.